Procedures for Complaints

 • A copy of the procedures for student organization conduct hearings.

 B. Once the hearing is scheduled, any witnesses shall receive written

 notification of the time and place of the hearing.

 C. The accused RSO, if unable to attend the hearing, must give a

 forty-eight (48) hour notice to the SOCC Chairperson and the

 submit a written statement addressing the allegations to the SOCC

 (24) hours prior to the hearing.

 D. Should the RSO decide not to cooperate with the hearing through the

 University Conduct Process the SOCC reserves the right to issue a

 decision in the matter with all pertinent information available at its disposal.

-V. HEARING PROCEDURES
+VI.
+HEARING PROCEDURES

 A. The Student Organization Conduct Committee (SOCC) shall preside over